cmu-lib/os-workshops/reproducible-research/intro-to-R.md

 #### R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.

 #### R produces high-quality graphics
 The plotting functionalities in R are endless and allow you to adjust any aspect of your graph to convey most effectively the message from your data.
-[Link to Data Visualization with R Mini course.]

 #### R has a large and welcoming community
 Thousands of people use R daily.
 Many of them are willing to help you through mailing lists and websites such as Stack Overflow, or on the RStudio community.
 Questions which are backed up with short, reproducible code snippets are more likely to attract knowledgeable responses.

-Not only is R free, but it is also open-source and cross-platform Anyone can inspect the source code to see how R works.
+#### Not only is R free, but it is also open-source and cross-platform
+Anyone can inspect the source code to see how R works.
 Because of this transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.

 Because R is open source and is supported by a large community of developers and users, there is a very large selection of third-party add-on packages which are freely available to extend R’s native capabilities.

-## A Tour of RStudio
+### A Tour of RStudio
-### Knowing your way around RStudio
+#### Knowing your way around RStudio
 Let’s start by learning about RStudio, which is an Integrated Development Environment (IDE) for working with R.

 The RStudio IDE open-source product is free under the Affero General Public License (AGPL) v3.
 The RStudio IDE is also available with a commercial license and priority email support from RStudio, Inc.